dotcalmninja/ditto/README.md

 A performant file pipeline, ditto allows you to compose your solution through a stack of prefabricated or ad hoc _middleware_.
 Provide ditto with a directory to parse, include some middleware and start building.

-At its core ditto is nothing more than an abstract directory parser.
+At its core ditto is nothing more than an asynchronous (and recursive) directory reader.
 All of the magic happens as the file buffers are parsed through the designated stack of middleware.

 ## Getting Started

-Below is a  simple [example](https://github.com/pimbrouwers/ditto/tree/master/examples/basic-site)  using the [ditt0-hbs](https://npmjs.org/package/ditt0-hbs) and [ditto-json](https://npmjs.org/package/ditt0-json) middleware to generate a basic static site.
+Below is a  simple [example](https://github.com/pimbrouwers/ditto/tree/master/examples/basic-site)  using the [ditto-hbs](https://npmjs.org/package/ditt0-hbs) and [ditto-json](https://npmjs.org/package/ditt0-json) middleware to generate a basic static site.

 1. `npm init`
 2. `npm install ditt0`, `npm install ditt0-json` & `npm install ditt0-hbs` at which point you should be left with a package file that looks something like: